 Currently, we are leading a social justice club for 3rd grade children, where we are teaching them about the importance of having courage, overcoming stereotypes, having social responsibility and caring for the environment.
 This can have a positive impact on the future generation, as they learn what social justice looks like and how it can be achieved.

-STELLA
+Student 1

-Thank you, Ellie, for sharing about our club.
+Thank you, ------, for sharing about our club.
 Now we will have Grace talk a little about why we chose to advocate for after school programs.

-Grace
+Student 3

-Thanks, Stella.
 Congressman Cleaver, as members of the social justice club we chose to advocate for after school programs after watching the PBS documentary “Our Divided City”.
 In this documentary we saw the violence and fear that people who live very close to us have to face on a daily basis.
 We wanted to help youth in our community thrive in a safe and caring environment and reach their full potential.
 We found out that investing in after school programs is a way of moving us closer to this goal.

 Currently, through the 21st Century Community Learning Centers, the federal government provides grants to local communities for afterschool programs.
 We were pleased to see that the recent fiscal year 2018 budget included an additional $20 million for 21st Century Learning Centers.
 According to the Afterschool Alliance, this means that 20,000 additional students will gain access to afterschool programs.
 However, that also means that there are still over 19 million kids who still cannot participate.

-STELLA
+Student 1

-Thank you, Grace!
-Now we will have Jiya speak about the benefits of after school programs.
+Thank you!
+Now we will have ----- speak about the benefits of after school programs.

-Jiya
+Student 4

 I would like to share with you the multiple positive results that come out of an afterschool program.
 During an afterschool program, kids can engage in STEM, art, music, physical activity and career and technical programs.
 An afterschool program also provides a safe place for kids, and steers them away from unsafe situations, that may be taking place in their community, since most criminal activity takes place from 3-7 p.m.
 73% of parents and 83% of participants felt like these programs helped keep the kids out of drugs, gangs, or other criminal activity.
 After school programs can reduce the risk of a child doing drugs by 60%, which is huge.